marksmccann/froyo/docs/api/component.md

     ...
 }

-class IceCream extends Component {
+class FrozenYogurt extends Component {
     initialize() {
         this.components = {
             topping: new Topping(...),